gowrav/gowrav.github.io/_posts/2020-07-20-sound-advice-for-daring.md

 I. **Introduce yourself to your pursuit, give her a hint on how she can reach you.**
 *could be a mutual friend reference, insta, or what not.*

-*Sometimes give my number and ask her to call if she is interested.
-Which is a whole lot of polarization right there.!!*
+*Sometimes I give my number and ask her to call if she is interested.
+This sounds raw but that's a whole lot of polarization right there.!!*

 II. **Tell her that you admire her presence in this world and ask her out on a date** *be specific [ How about friday evening?
 It would be fun to have a game of badminton / bowling together...].*